 - Cooperate with other African and international organizations and associations within the context of consolidating the right to privacy and personal data protection.

-The RAPDP was created in Ouagadougou in September 2016 during the 2nd African Forum of Personal Data Protection Authorities and includes national data protection authorities from different African geographical and linguistic areas.
+The NADPA/RAPDP was created in Ouagadougou in September 2016 during the 2nd African Forum of Personal Data Protection Authorities and includes national data protection authorities from different African geographical and linguistic areas.

 - A working group on network capacity building (led by the CIL, Burkina Faso's data protection authority) ;